AdobeDocs/commerce-merchant-services.en/help/express-checkout/onboarding.md

 ## Get help

 The onboarding process is designed to guide you through the required steps for setting up and enabling all [!DNL Express Checkout] functionality.
-Contact Adobe Commerce Support for assistance and questions.
+Contact Adobe Commerce Support for any assistance.

 Refer to the [test and validate](../express-checkout/testing.md) topic for more information.